guitargeki/api/README.md

 When the database container starts, it will execute the restore script if the database doesn't already contain data.
 If it does have existing data, you can remove it using `docker volume prune`.
 Note that this will prune other volumes as well!

+If you receive a `bad interpreter: No such file or directory` error, make sure the init script uses LF line endings.

 ### Start Project

 To start the project, use one of the following commands: